Close Menu

 “What if I can’t buy what I need?”

 Habit solution: buy-when-needed rule (with exceptions).
 In most places, you can buy soap, sunscreen, slippers, and snacks.
-Exceptions: prescription meds, specialized skincare you can’t switch, and critical items like glasses/contacts.
+Exceptions include critical personal items you can’t easily replace.
 Pack those.
 For the rest, trust your destination a little.

 Toiletries and Skincare: How to Stay Light Without Feeling Neglected

 How do you handle toiletries while traveling light?
-You treat them like a capsule wardrobe: a few essentials that do the job.
+Treat them like a capsule wardrobe: a few essentials that do the job.

 Decant and set a ceiling